Hobart Human Library

 – Commonwealth Scientific and Industrial Research Organisation (CSIRO) staff member

-Our workplace and school human library events are run like a ‘speed dating’ forum, with groups of 4-6 people ‘reading’ a ‘book’ for 10 to 20 minutes then moving on to another ‘book’.
+The Hobart Human Library workshop in workplaces and schools are run like a ‘speed dating’ forum, with groups of 4-6 people ‘reading’ a ‘book’ for 10 to 20 minutes then moving on to another ‘book’.

 During a ‘reading’, ‘books’ tell their story and allow time for questions.